 - Omega fatty acids

-But it’s cannabinoids like CBD that have scientists, medical professionals, and veterinarians in awe of how well it can reduce inflammation and help regulate the human and animal body to maintain proper health and wellness.
+But it’s cannabinoids like CBD that have scientists, medical professionals, and veterinarians in awe of the promise it has shown to help regulate the human and animal body to help support proper health and wellness.

 While CBD is derived from cannabis, the products sold all throughout the country are derived from hemp.
 This is because CBD is more abundant in hemp and only contains a tiny amount (0.3%) of THC (Tetrahydrocannabinol), the cannabinoid known for getting its users “high.”
 This small amount of THC is not nearly enough to be intoxicating, and it’s safe for humans and animals to consume.
 So, you can rest easy knowing that Mr. Whiskers and Fido won’t be high-pawing each other as they conspire a plan to raid the kitchen for snacks because they have the munchies.
-In fact, studies show that CBD is well tolerated among its users and has little to no side effects, thus making it an awesome supplement to ease the suffering of our senior pets.
+In fact, studies such as these posted on PMC, show that CBD is well tolerated among many of its users and has little to no side effects, thus making it an awesome product to help ease the suffering of our senior pets.

 Whether you’ve just adopted a senior pet, or you’ve watched your canine or feline friend slowly age through the years, here are 4 signs that your senior pet could benefit from the therapeutic properties of CBD.

 Like humans, our trusted canine and feline friends can also suffer from immobilizing aches and pains.
-The most common cause of these mobility issues comes from different forms of arthritis.
-And as you may have guessed, the main cause of arthritis is excessive or prolonged inflammation.
-One of the first things a veterinarian will do when a pet is diagnosed with arthritis is to focus on reducing the inflammation.
-They do this by prescribing anti-inflammatory medications such as Non-steroidal Anti-Inflammatory Drugs (NSAIDs).
-While NSAIDs have their place in reducing some pain and inflammation, they also can cause a number of unwanted side effects.
-And as pet parents, unwanted side effects are the last things we want for our senior pets.
+The most common cause of these mobility issues comes from different forms conditions caused by eroding tissues that result in joint discomfort and other aches.
+And as you may have guessed, the main cause of eroding tissue is excessive or prolonged inflammation.
+One of the first things a veterinarian will do when a pet is diagnosed with a condition like this is to focus on reducing the inflammation.
+They do this by prescribing anti-inflammatory medications (examples of these types of medications are Non-steroidal Anti-Inflammatory Drugs, or NSAIDs.)
+While NSAIDs have their place in reducing some pain and inflammation, they also can cause a number of unwanted side effects; and as pet parents, unwanted side effects are the last things we want for our senior pets.

-Thankfully, however, there are some natural supplements that can help ease arthritic inflammation and pain.
-These anti-inflammatory joint supplements are:
+Thankfully, however, there are some natural alternatives or additions that can help ease aches and discomforts.
+Some of these are:

 - Fish oil